 The Sixteenth Century equivalent of a Tiger tank was called a tercio.
 With a crew of between 1000 and 2000 souls, it moved extremely slowly, relying on its porcupine bristle of polearms for defence and its buttresses of constantly circulating arquebusiers and musketeers for attack.
-To have faced one of these ball-spewing, smoke-wreathed behemoths in battle would have been terrifying.
+To have faced one of these ball-spewing, smoke-wreathed behemoths in battle would have been truly terrifying.
 To have had one (or three – they usually operated in trios) at your disposal as a general, would have been incredibly empowering.
 Why aren’t tercios as famous and fondly regarded in PC wargaming circles as the iconic Panzerkampfwagen VI?
 Search me.
-Pike and Shot proves that, when simulated sensitively yet simply, they can be every bit as satisfying to steward as their Sherman-savaging descendants.
+Pike and Shot proves that they can be every bit as satisfying to steward as their Sherman-savaging descendants.